Permafrost/Tundra/README.md

 * #### tundra.directory:remove

-  Deletes the given directory,and optionally all child files and directories recursively if desired.
+  Deletes the given directory, and optionally all child files and directories recursively if desired.

   * Inputs: